 What is personal data?

 By personal data we mean any information that might allow you to be identified, such as your name, address, date of birth, credit card details, I.P. address, photo or video image or voice recording.
+It may also be anything that identifies you for example your NHS number or biometric data.
 For our patients, some of this data will be sensitive and relate to their health and wellbeing, ethnicity and religious views.

 How do we collect personal data from you?